-Section 1 - The officers of the IRAC shall consist of a Chairperson, Vice Chairperson, an Executive Secretary, and an Assistant Executive Secretary.
-The officers of subcommittees shall consist of a Chairperson, Vice Chairperson, and a Secretary.
-The officers of ad hoc groups shall consist of a Convener (and if necessary a co-Convener) and a Secretary.

-Section 2 - The officers of the IRAC, its subcommittees and ad hoc groups, shall be appointed by the NTIA.
+- Section 1 The officers of the IRAC shall consist of a Chairperson, Vice-Chairperson, Agency Vice-Chairperson, an Executive Secretary, and an Assistant Executive Secretary.
+The officers of subcommittees shall consist of a Chairperson, Vice-Chairperson, and a Secretary.
+The officers of ad hoc groups shall consist of a Convener (and, if necessary, a Vice-Convener or Co-Convener) and a Secretary. - Section 2 NTIA will appoint officers of the IRAC, its subcommittees and ad hoc groups, except for the Agency Vice-Chairperson. - Section 3 The IRAC will elect, by majority acclamation of representatives present, an accredited member as the Agency Vice-Chairperson for a term of service not to exceed three (3) years and subject to re-election.
+The duties of the Agency Vice-Chairperson shall include the review of meeting agendas from the agencies' perspective, coordination of issues with the Chairperson, developing and presenting agency member concerns to the IRAC or NTIA, and other tasks as assigned by the IRAC.
+The Agency Vice-Chairperson may serve as Acting Chairperson of the IRAC in the absence of the IRAC Chairperson and Vice-Chairperson.